bugsnag/bugsnag-js/README.md

 ###notifyReleaseStages

-By default, we will only notify Bugsnag of errors that happen when your `releaseStage` is set to be "production".
+By default, we will notify Bugsnag of exceptions that happen in any `releaseStage`.
 If you would like to change which release stages notify Bugsnag of errors you can set `notifyReleaseStages`:

 ```javascript
 Bugsnag.notifyReleaseStages = ["development", "production"];